 Data Studio is developed by Google, so naturally it allows to report data from such platforms as YouTube, Google Analytics, Google Ads and other Google-supported services.
 However, It is important for the marketer to see the “bigger picture” while reporting, and fetch marketing data for example from social networks and payment platforms.

 Google Data Studio is an effective tool within the marketing arsenal.
-With it being so new, however, most of us have barely scratched the surface of what can be done.
+With it still being relatively new, however, most of us have barely scratched the surface of what can be done.
 Understanding some of the advanced capabilities of the product will allow you to produce more robust reports.

 Before adding these items to existing reports, you may, however, wish to experiment with a dummy template.
 Nothing is worse than accidentally erasing or ruining existing data because of a bad function.
 Once you perfect your template, you can duplicate the processes into existing or new reports.